cephidstar/learn_public/BigQuery.md

 'SELECT sum(population) FROM `bigquery-public-data.census_bureau_usa.population_by_zip_2010` WHERE zipcode = "12054"'
 ~~~~

-If you could substitute the literal "12054" in the command with a parameter, you could supply the script the value on the command line, each time you ran the query.
-Parameterizing SQL statements is central to the technique of writing dynamic SQL, which builds SQL statements dynamically at runtime.
-Dynamic SQL is commonly used in SQL stored procedures.
+If you could substitute the literal "12054" in the command with a parameter, you could supply the value on the command line, each time you ran your script.

 ### Lab: Convert your SQL query into a parameterized query.